piastry/cifs-utils/mount.cifs.rst

   Request encryption at the SMB layer.
 The encryption algorithm used is AES-128-CCM.
 Requires SMB3 or above (see ``vers``).

+esize=arg
+  The minimum size (in bytes) of an encrypted read response at which the client will offload decryption to a separate worker thread.
+This will work when the number of in-flight requests are greater than 1.

+  Decryption of large encrypted read responses can be computationally expensive and, when multiple reads are in flight, offloading the work can improve performance.

+  The default is ``esize=0``, which means that all encrypted read responses are decrypted without offload and can be set up to the maximum buffer size, which can range from 8192 to 130048 bytes, and defaults to 16384 bytes.

 rdma
   Connect directly to the server using SMB Direct via a RDMA adapter.
 Requires SMB3 or above (see ``vers``).